 - Elena Kong as Judge Amanda Lui (呂官).
 I don’t remember much about her anymore.
 But I remember liking her.

 - Sam Tsang as Don Chu Yiu Lik (朱耀力).
 I kind of liked him at first, then the cheating came into play and I was just like, throw him away.
 However, for some odd reason, knowing his age, I didn’t find him trying too hard the way Louis did with his lively vibe.
 Maybe it was Sam’s experience or how his character was that made it less annoying.
 I don’t know.

 - Ben and Elaine.
 I remember reading some articles about how Elaine talked about her collaboration with Ben and they worked well together because they knew each other a long time already, etc. I don’t want to disregard all that.
 I thought it was interesting in a way that they paired up in here and even have a small family of their own.
 However, I still didn’t feel the chemistry as strong.
-Sure, I liked them together at times and the way they were at times.
+Sure, I liked them together and the way they were at times.
 It seemed they were comfortable in their roles and their interactions.
 That was good.
 But in my weird brain, it didn’t work as a “wow” over the top chemistry as I spotted with some of their past on screen partners.
 It was still fun to watch though.

 - Elaine and Sam.
 I know, I must be crazy to be put them in.
 But I swear they had more chemistry for some odd reason.
 AND no, I don’t promote cheating or whatever.
 I hate those people and their excuses the most.
 However, in an interesting turn of events, them as actor and actress, I found more chemistry with them for some reason.
 So, what I’m trying to say is if they ever work together in another drama, I would support this pairing.